No products in the cart.

-And there are many myths that have passed from generation to generation.
+And many myths have passed from generation to generation.
 Grandmothers have told us that the meringue of cakes won’t rise or that we shouldn’t cut our hair during our periods.
-On the other hand, there are other countries with customs that even isolate and limit the basic rights of women.
+On the other hand, other countries with customs even isolate and limit the basic rights of women.

 The UN and UNICEF have launched a campaign to break the menstrual taboo, which is a vehicle for discrimination against women and girls around the world.
 So, let’s clear up any doubts about some of these myths and taboos surrounding our crimson waves.